 Some organizations prefer the flexibility and potential for personal gain implicated by forprofit status.
 Other organizations eschew incorporation entirely.
 Many smaller organizations will not realize substantial advantages from nonprofit tax-exempt status after going through the intensive application process.
 Each individual group must weigh the pros and cons of the status carefully in light of their organizational goals and values.

 As you are considering the tax benefits of forming a nonprofit, you'll want to also understand the legal responsibilities that come along with this designation.
-Arming yourself with more information is a key step in nonprofit formation, and the best way to do that is to contact a skilled tax attorney in your area today for a free case review.
+Arming yourself with more information is a key step in nonprofit formation, and the best way to do that is to contact a skilled tax attorney in your area today for a free initial case review.